Complete Guide: Installing Manjaro with Secure Boot Enabled

 exit

-For the bootloader to actually load we need create a configuration file to specify the kernel, initrd and kernel options.
+For the bootloader to actually load, we need to create a configuration file to specify the kernel, initrd, and kernel options.

-The configuration must match your system’s kernel and initrd also DEVICE-UUID must the UUID of the physical device hosting the LUKS container.
+The configuration must match your system’s kernel and initrd. also, DEVICE-UUID must be the UUID of the physical device hosting the LUKS container.
 We can use lsblk to output the UUID and write it directly to the entry configuration.

 lsblk -no PATH,UUID "$INS"2 > /mnt/boot/loader/entries/manjaro.conf